Are More H-1B Selections Coming? USCIS Receives Record Registrations for FY 2024 Cap Season

 Conclusion

 Employers are advised to watch for further announcements from USCIS since a potential second cap lottery is likely to occur if a significant number of case selections are reversed.
 Fisher Phillips will continue to monitor developments and provide additional guidance as warranted.
 Make sure you are subscribed to Fisher Phillips’ Insight System to get the most up-to-date information.
-If you have further questions, contact your Fisher Phillips attorney, the author of this Insight, or any attorney on our Immigration Practice Group.
+If you have further questions, contact your Fisher Phillips attorney, the author of this Insight, or any attorney on our Immigration Practice Group or Technology Industry Group.

 Related People